Vuurvos1/portfolioV2/content/articles/nodevember2020.md

 # Node&shy;vember

-Nodevember is all about procedural awesomeness!
-Challenge yourself to improve and show off your procedural skills.
-Anything procedural is welcome.
-If you can call it nodes, you can call it Nodevember!
+Nodevember is all about procedural awesomeness and challenging yourself to improve your procedural skills.
+Every day of the month there is a new theme to make a render for.
+For all renders no external data/images were used, only nodes and math.
+I chose to use blender 2.8x to make my renders since the node editor is very powerful and flexible.

 <div class="nodegrid">
   <img src="/img/nodevember2020/cookie.png" alt="Chocolate chip cookie">